 Season 12's "HOMR" is another good example.
 It starts off with the family at the "Sick, Twisted, Totally F***ed Up Animation Festival", where we have a lot of little skits, including a claymation parody of Davey and Goliath.
 Then Homer is asked to wear a motion capture suit and act as a cartoon dog.
 He's a hit with the audience and is so impressed that he decides to invest in the Animotion company.
 However, when their stocks lower significantly, he has to get a job as a human guinea pig, where the testers are shocked by his remarkable stupidity.
 They then find a crayon lodged in his brain from an incident when he was younger.
 He gets it taken out, and THEN the main plot starts of Homer becoming smarter, until the end when he gets it put back in again.
 Notably, all this does not effect the episode's pacing.

 Family Guy loves it too.
-In one episode, they go through foursix plots in rapid succession: Peter ruins his suit, and buys some adult-size footy pajamas, he becomes a faux-superhero by rubbing his feet on the carpet and shocking people, a fed-up Lois rips up all the carpet in the house, and finds a coin worth a lot of money, which the Griffins use to open a restaurant, the restaurant then becomes a favorite of crippled people, Peter bans the cripples and fights against them and then becomes crippled himself.
+In one episode, they go through foursix plots in rapid succession: Peter ruins his suit, and buys some adult-size footy pajamas, he becomes a faux-superhero by rubbing his feet on the carpet and shocking people, a fed-up Lois rips up all the carpet in the house, and finds a coin worth a lot of money, which the Griffins use to open a restaurant, the restaurant then becomes a favorite of crippled people, Peter bans the cripples and fights against them and then (after refusing to help Peter after he badmouthed Ben Stiller in a Cutaway Gag from earlier in the episode by saying that his movies are terrible) becomes crippled himself.
 The remainder of the plot is devoted to him coming to terms with being in a wheelchair and apologizing to Joe for banning him.

 Lampshaded in one episode.
 Peter takes Brian to the vet and gets the ownership of a parrot while there, which inspires him to become a pirate, and he finds three pirate buddies.
 They attack a car filled with spices, and the parrot dies in the resulting fight.
 Chris, who has a crush on the receptionist, tells her Peter will just find some other wacky adventure.
 Indeed, he finds a pipe organ immediately, and when he breaks that ten seconds later, the deeds to a cattle ranch.
 The rest of the episode ignored Peter's hijinks in favor Chris's relationship with her.
 To make matters worse, this particular episode is named "Long John Peter" and the promotional poster◊ makes the pirate-theme out to be the main focus of the episode.